Dog ownership in Strathcona County

 Keeping the peace

-If your dog is crying, barking or howling, it is probably a concern to people who live nearby.
+If your dog is crying, barking or howling, it is probably a concern to people who live near you.
 It's up to you to make sure your dog does not disturb your neighbours.

-If you do not abide by the bylaw, you could be fined.
+If you do not abide by the dog control bylaw, you could be fined.
 Fines are for first-time offences.
-Fines double for subsequent offences.
+Fines increase for subsequent offences.

 Fine for not having a dog licence